Table of Contents

 A Trusted Adviser

 Your real estate agent does more than just help you find a home, if you’re a buyer, or help you sell your home, if you’re a seller.
-Although those are very important first steps in your real estate process, there are many moving parts still to take place after the contract is signed.
-All along the way, you should have confidence in your Realtor, such that you see them as a trusted adviser.
+Although those are the objectives, there are many moving parts still to take place after the contract is signed.
+All along the way, you should have confidence in your Realtor®, such that you see them as a trusted adviser.

 Real Estate Industry Requirements

-When you consider that a Realtor is advising homeowners and buyers on their largest investment, easily between a quarter of a million and 1 million dollars in most locations in the country, that is a responsibility that is not to be taken lightly.
+When you consider that a real estate agent is advising home sellers and buyers on their largest investment, easily between a quarter of a million and 1 million dollars in most locations in the country, that is a responsibility that is not to be taken lightly.
 Unfortunately, not everyone with a license is worthy of your trust.

 Trusted Adviser or Useful Idiot…There is a Difference

-Choice B may not be yours at first, because buyers and sellers may not find out until after they start working together that the agent is not the best choice.
+Choice B may not be yours at first, because you may not find out until after you start working together that the agent is not the best choice.
 However, you have the right to fire that agent and find someone whose advice you can trust.
 So, in the process, it is still your choice.

 Having a trusted adviser on your side in a real estate transaction can make the difference between success and failure in significant ways…the truth of which, most buyers and sellers aren’t aware of…until something goes wrong.
 Having an agent who is incompetent, lacks experience, or doesn’t pay attention to details can cost in any number of ways: